Deb Whittle Counselling Counsellor in Marsden, Huddersfield HD7

 Counselling for individuals and couples in West Yorkshire: Huddersfield, Marsden and Halifax

 My name is Deb Whittle (she/her) and I am a BACP accredited counsellor based in Marsden.
-I have 27 years counselling experience, working with individuals, couples and young people in the Huddersfield, Halifax and Marsden areas.
+I have 28 years counselling experience, working with individuals, couples and young people in the Huddersfield, Halifax and Marsden areas.
 During this time I have also worked for MIND- the leading mental health charity, in Dewsbury for 10 years where I worked with people with a range of enduring mental health problems and also for Tameside Youth Offending Team, mainly with 11-18 year olds and their families.
 I have been accredited with the BACP since 2003 and work to their ethical framework.
-In addition I am also a qualified supervisor, offering counselling supervision and personal therapy to counsellors in training (discount available) and qualified counsellors.
+In addition I am also a qualified supervisor, offering counselling supervision and personal therapy to counsellors in training (discount available) .
 I also work as a counsellor with the Retail Trust EAP.

 My main theoretical approach is person-centered, which means that the therapy is non-directive, using respect and empathy to build a therapeutic relationship within which my clients can safely explore difficult areas of their lives either past or present, in a confidential and non-judgemental environment.
 My approach is also informed by Transactional Analysis and Gestalt theories depending on individual client need, or the needs of a couple.